bschantz/aot-showhide/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+## Purpose

+Provide an example of an apparent bug when creating a custom responsive directive extending `ShowHideDirective`.

+Setup the project in the normal way, then run using `ng serve`: The second block will be hidden when printing.
+Running with `ng serve --aot` doesn't hide the element on print.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.